 Kirk was drafted in the 4th round of the 2012 NFL draft (#102 overall) by Washington.
 At the beginning of the 2015 season, Kirk was named as the starting quarterback.
 They went on to finish 9-7 as NFC East Division Champions that season and made their first trip to the playoffs in four years.
 During his time in Washington, Kirk broke several franchise records.

 In March 2018, Kirk signed with the Minnesota Vikings on a fully-guaranteed three year deal.
 During his first year with the Vikings, Kirk completed 425 passes in 2018, a single-season Vikings record.
 His 70.1% completion rate was the 2nd-highest mark in the NFL in 2018, 2nd-highest mark in franchise history and the 10th-highest mark in NFL history.
 In 2019, Kirk led the Vikings to a Wild Card victory over the New Orleans Saints, the first overtime Playoff win in team history.
-Kirk was named to the 2020 NFC Pro Bowl team, for the second time in his career.
-In March 2020, Kirk signed a two-year extension with the Vikings.
+Kirk was named to the 2020 and 2022 NFC Pro Bowl teams.
+In March 2022, Kirk signed a one-year extension with the Vikings.